 Michael Wood-Vasey (he/him) – Professor at the University of Pittsburgh.
 Science focus on supernova cosmology.
 Technical interests in large-survey image processing, image subtraction, and data-intensive astronomical analysis.
 Member of DESC and TVS.

-Find the minutes of all Rubin Users Committee meetings in the "Science" category of the Rubin Community Forum by searching for topics with the tags #users-committee and #meeting (or use this link to go straight to the results of this search).
+Find the minutes of all Rubin Users Committee meetings, and all Users Committee reports, in the "Science" category of the Rubin Community Forum by searching for topics with the tags #users-committee (or use this link to go straight to the results of this search).